niceandserious/crafty-vagrant/README.md

 3. If this is the first time you've used Crafty Vagrant, open `/etc/hosts` and add

-	192.168.56.101    app.local
+	192.168.56.101    craft.dev

 4. Launch vagrant: `vagrant up`

 ...and hopefully you should be ready to go!
-The webserver should now be accessible from `http://app.local/`.
+The webserver should now be accessible from `http://craft.dev/`.
 If Craft backups are present in `/app/craft/storage/backups`, the most recent one should automatically have been used to populate the database.
-Otherwise, you can install Craft by going to [http://app.local/admin/](http://app.local/admin/)
+Otherwise, you can install Craft by going to [http://craft.dev/admin/](http://craft.dev/admin/)

 ## System Package include